wangt99/wangt99.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello, 这里是Mingyue的个人主页. 一个目前专注与学数据库的小菜鸟。
+Hello, 这里是Mingyue的个人主页.

 I am currently a postgraduate of computer science in the School of Computer Science, Chongqing University of Posts and Telecommunications (CQUPT).
-I love learning new technologies and programming language(such as Rust.)
-I am looking for a internship for this summer.

 ~~My current research interests include image processing and system architecture.~~